ercasta/grammapy/README.md

 ## Roadmap

 1. Pick one target domain (REST/CRUD services).
-2. Hand-classify 5–8 real decision points into the four combination shapes.
+2. Enumerate 5–8 real decision points and wire each into one of the four combinators (a spike scale — a genuinely useful domain needs dozens; the wiring is the real design cost).
 3. Implement the channel-type system and a disjointness checker, with rejection messages that name the conflicting deviations and shared channel.
 4. Implement the control-severity lattice, binder/reachability checking, and a DCG-style